McAteer History, Family Crest & Coats of Arms

 Some of the McAteer family moved to Ireland, but this topic is not covered in this excerpt.
-Another 147 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many settled along the east coast of what would become the United States and Canada.
 As the American War of Independence broke out, those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The ancestors of all of these hardy Dalriadan-Scottish settlers began to recover their collective history in the 20th century with the advent of the vibrant culture fostered by highland games and Clan societies in North America.
 Highland games, clan societies, and other organizations generated much renewed interest in Scottish heritage in the 20th century.
 The McAteer were among the earliest of the Scottish settlers as immigration passenger lists have shown:

 McAteer Settlers in United States in the 19th Century